jasonheinrichs/jasonheinrichs/README.md

 •	I am a senior analyst primarily skilled with SQL and Tableau.
-•	I want to use GitHub to improve and demonstrate skill with Python, data visualization, and insight gathering.
+•	I want to use GitHub to demonstrate skill with Python, data visualization, and insight gathering.
 •	My hobbies include hiking, biking, cooking, and sports analytics.

 <!--